Igalia/wpewebkit.org/_posts/2023-01-19-blog-new-svg-engine.md

 author: nzimmermann
 permalink: /blog/05-new-svg-engine.html
 thumbnail: /assets/lbse-logo-wide.png
-preview: Let's take a detour from the <a href="{{ '/blog/04-wpe-networking-overview.html' | url }}">previous WPE architecture related posts</a> to other aspects of our work on WebKit at Igalia.
+preview: Let's take a detour from the <a href="/blog/04-wpe-networking-overview.html">previous WPE architecture related posts</a> to other aspects of our work on WebKit at Igalia.
 Today, the status of the development of WebKits' new SVG engine is presented, along with an introduction to the topic, and an outlook for 2023.
 ---

 <style>